Aerospace Physiology, operational needs bring change

+TRAVIS AIR FORCE BASE, Calif. – The Air Force is moving the Aerospace Physiology career field from the Medical Group to the Operations Group, officially Oct.
+1, 2021.

+“In order to make our training more robust, the Air Force recognized that aerospace physiologists and aerospace physiology technicians need to be more involved and exposed in actual flying,” said Maj.
+Joseph Teodoro, 60th Operations Group aerospace physiologist.
+“If we get to see and experience what our aircrew goes through during flying missions, we can become more effective in addressing their concerns and requirements.
+The best way we can do this is by realigning ourselves directly under operations and become non-rated aircrew ourselves.”

-U.S. Air Force Maj.
-Joseph Teodoro, 60th Operations Group aerospace physiologist, trains aircrew on signs and symptoms related to hypoxia, or loss of oxygen, Sept.
-21, 2021 at The Aerospace Physiology Lab on Travis Air Force, California.
-Aerospace physiologists and technicians train specifically on hypoxia, spatial disorientation, G-forces, day and night visual challenges, situational awareness, fatigue and sleep hygiene, nutrition and stress, safety and crew resource management.
-(U.S. Air Force photo by Nicholas Pilch)
+The Aerospace Physiology section is comprised of Airmen who train aircrew personnel on how to recognize signs and treat symptoms of physiological events or changes to the body that occur while flying.
+They train specifically on oxygen hypoxia, which is a loss of oxygen, spatial disorientation, G-forces, day and night visual challenges, situational awareness, fatigue and sleep hygiene, nutrition and stress, safety and crew resource management.

+“Physiological events in military aviation have been going on for many years and are due to a number of reasons,” said Teodoro.
+“These include aging aircraft, issues with life support equipment and limited resources.
+Training, of course, has always been one of the solutions.”

+One of the most common physiological events is when your body experiences hypoxia.
+Teodoro trains aircrew here at Travis AFB in his one-man section on hypoxia signs and symptoms.

 |Date Taken: